 The Development Committee is an organizational body chaired by the Chief

 Engineering Officer.
-Its members include the Chief of the Research &
+Its members include the Chief of the R&D Center and engineering managers from various internal companies.

 The Development Committee determines a variety of matters concerning the